Environmental Protection Regulatory Review

 The flow chart (PDF) illustrates this development process and provides detail on each phase.

-The government develops policy intentions papers for consultation that outline the proposed policy intent for new or amendments to existing codes of practice or regulations and forms the basis for consultation with stakeholders on the proposed policy approach.
 Interested parties review the paper posted on the government website and provide feedback within a 45-day consultation period.
-The policy intentions paper is a discussion document, with thepolicy to be finalized based on the feedback and further research.
+The policy intentions paper is a discussion document, with the policy to be finalized based on the feedback and further research.